-If you have a very good menu for lunch or dinner for your guests, they will still look around for something else – that is nothing but chutney.
-There are different types of chutney, which creates extra appetite during lunch or dinner.
+If you have a very good menu for lunch or dinner for your guests, they will still look around for something else–that is nothing but chutney.
+There are different types of chutney, which create extra appetite during lunch or dinner.
 Various fruits and vegetables can be used for making chutney.
-In Bangladesh, Pakistan and some parts of India, many varieties menu are prepared during a gathering of family and friends in any good occasion.
+In Bangladesh, Pakistan, and some parts of India, many varieties of menu are prepared during a gathering of family and friends on any good occasion.
 Since eggplant is always available on the market in most of the country, Sultana’s recipe has taken this effort to make the eggplant chutney.

-The recipe of eggplant chutney is kept very simple, so that anyone likes, can make this chutney easily.
+The recipe of eggplant chutney is kept very simple so that anyone likes can make this chutney easily.
 It needs only a few common spices and an eggplant.
-It is neither sweet not that hot.
+It is neither sweet nor that hot.
 Rather it has low fat and low calorie.
-So you can very well serve this chutney people of any age including children and those have food restriction.
+So you can very well serve these chutney people of any age including children and those who have a food restriction.

 |Preparation time||10 minutes|